 I think spirituality is really important for everyone.
 It doesn’t have to be attached to a particular religion or any faith.
 Thus anyone and everyone can access it.
-In this post I am going to talk about how I’ve experienced life differently since progressing spiritually.
-Towards the end of the post I’ve included the experiences of some other souls who have explored spirituality too.
+In this post, I am going to talk about how I’ve experienced life differently since progressing spiritually.
+Towards the end of the post, I’ve included the experiences of some other souls who have explored spirituality too.

 You may have read the post describing my craving for some regular input.
 I published that a couple of years ago.
-Since then I’ve been attending weekly sessions whereby a group of like-minded souls get together.
+Since then I’ve been attending weekly sessions where a group of like-minded souls get together.
 ‘What do you do?’
 I hear you ask.
 Well…we read texts from Shrimad Rajchandra.
 He was a self realised soul who wrote some majorly influential books.
 One of them is called Mokshamala.
 In this book he has written 108 lessons that explain the path to Moksha.

 It has been said that in Moksha all souls are free.
 Liberated from the cycle of birth, death & re-birth.
 It is described as pure, unending bliss.

 So getting back to the weekly sessions.
 We read Mokshamala so that we can understand the imparted wisdom of the Tirthankaras.
 Their teachings were documented in a language that was easy for the people to understand then.
 However, Shrimad Rajchandra wrote Mokshamala in Gujarati which is helpful to us now.
 Each week we read a bit, think about it, talk about it and discuss how we can apply it in our daily lives.
-We also discuss how things would be if we did not put his words into action.
+We also discussed how things would be if we did not put his words into action.

 Once I had begun attending these sessions I developed a thirst for it, which I didn’t recognise until someone said this to me: –